Combination Feeding: Breast and Bottle Together

 Store mixed bottles in the back of the fridge and use within 24 hours.
 Keep portions small (60–90 ml / 2–3 oz for top-ups) to reduce waste, since any milk left in a bottle after a feed should be discarded within 1–2 hours.

-If you're transitioning on a timeline — work, a trip, another reason — a gradual swap is almost always easier than a sudden change.
+If you're transitioning on a timeline — returning to work, a planned trip, or any other reason — a gradual swap is almost always easier than a sudden change.

 A typical gentle schedule:

-2. Offer a bottle instead.
-Pump at that time if you want to keep supply.
+- Offer a bottle instead.
+Pump at that time if you want to maintain supply.

 Breastfeeding tends to stay reliable in the morning and at bedtime even as daytime feeds move to bottles, because those sessions are typically the best-established and the most hormonally supported.